Semester Offered: Fall / Spring / Summer

 Academics: Students are required to enroll in AL 493A Arts & Letters Internship course for a minimum of 3 credits; If you are seeking credit from James Madison College or College of Social Science, you must apply through the respective college.
 Students seeking MC credit should email Max Olivero at email@example.com.
 Students seeking SSC credit should visit the College of Social Science web page.

-Program Costs: There is no program fee to participate.
-Students are responsible for tuition costs for the required AL 493A Arts & Letters Internship course (3-credit minimum).
+Program Costs: There is a $500 program fee to participate in program.
+Students are also responsible for tuition costs for the required AL 493A Arts & Letters Internship course (3-credit minimum).
 The program includes placement services, employer-student facilitation by internship provider, and other professional development opportunities.

 - Current resume (Prior to applying, we strongly suggest scheduling an appointment with a representative from the College of Arts & Letters via Handshake to prepare your résumé)